MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 The following application code guidelines are recommended in order to minimize the size of the application:

+- Avoid using the default constructor of collection objects, use constructors that allow to set the initial capacity.
+For example, use the `ArrayList(int initialCapacity) <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/ArrayList.html#ArrayList-int->`_ constructor instead of the `default one <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/ArrayList.html#ArrayList-->`_ which will allocate space for ten elements.
 - Adjust the type of ``int`` fields (32 bits) according to the expected range of values being stored (``byte`` for 8 bits signed integers, ``short`` for 16 bits signed integers, ``char`` for 16 bits unsigned integers).
-- When designing a generic and reusable component, allow the user to parameterize the size of the internal allocated buffers (either at runtime using a constructor parameter, or globally using a BON constant).
+- When designing a generic and reusable component, allow the user to configure the size of any buffer allocated internally (either at runtime using a constructor parameter, or globally using a BON constant).
 That way, the user can select the optimal buffer size depending on his use-case and avoid wasting memory.
 - Avoid allocating immortal arrays to call native methods, use regular arrays instead.
 Immortal arrays are never reclaimed and they are not necessary anymore when calling a native method.
 - Reduce the maximum number of parallel threads.
 Each thread require a dedicated internal structure and VM stack blocks.

-  - Avoid creating on the fly threads for asynchronous execution, use shared thread instances instead (`Timer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Timer.html>`_, `Executor <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/concurrent/Executor.html>`_, `MicroUI.callSerially(Runnable) <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/MicroUI.html#callSerially-java.lang.Runnable->`_, ...).
+  - Avoid creating threads on the fly for asynchronous execution, use shared thread instances instead (`Timer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Timer.html>`_, `Executor <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/concurrent/Executor.html>`_, `MicroUI.callSerially(Runnable) <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/MicroUI.html#callSerially-java.lang.Runnable->`_, ...).

 - When designing Graphics User Interface:

   - Avoid creating mutable images (`BufferedImage <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/BufferedImage.html>`_ instances) to draw in them and render them later, render graphics directly on the display instead.
 Mutable images require allocating a lot of memory from the images heap.
-  - Make sure that your `Widget <https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Widget.html>`_ hierarchy is as flat as possible (avoid unnecessary `Container <https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Container.html>`_ layers).
+  - Make sure that your `Widget <https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Widget.html>`_ hierarchy is as flat as possible (avoid any unnecessary `Container <https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Container.html>`_).
 Deep widget hierarchies take more memory and can reduce performance.

 MicroEJ Platform Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~